major/rhel7stig-sphinx/doc/source/medium.rst

 Check to see what level "auditctl" is set to with following command:

-# auditctl -l | grep /-f
+# auditctl -s | grep -i "fail"

- -f 2
+failure 2

-If the value of "-f" is set to "2", the system is configured to panic (shut down) in the event of an auditing failure.
+If the value of "failure" is set to "2", the system is configured to panic (shut down) in the event of an auditing failure.

-If the value of "-f" is set to "1", the system is configured to only send information to the kernel log regarding the failure.
+If the value of "failure" is set to "1", the system is configured to only send information to the kernel log regarding the failure.

-If the "-f" flag is not set, this is a CAT I finding.
+If the "failure" setting is not set, this is a CAT I finding.

-If the "-f" flag is set to any value other than "1" or "2", this is a CAT II finding.
+If the "failure" setting is set to any value other than "1" or "2", this is a CAT II finding.

-If the "-f" flag is set to "1" but the availability concern is not documented or there is no monitoring of the kernel log, this is a CAT III finding.
+If the "failure" setting is set to "1" but the availability concern is not documented or there is no monitoring of the kernel log, this is a CAT III finding.

 Additional Data
 ~~~~~~~~~~~~~~~